Innovating to improve mental health across the globe

 That’s why Johnson & Johnson has committed significant investments to help advance an ambitious goal: to completely transform mental healthcare for all of humanity.

 In the years since that first meeting, the company has launched a number of initiatives in key areas ranging from drug development to resources for people recovering from depression.

-Take a behind-the-scenes look at just a few of the many ways Johnson & Johnson is spearheading this mental healthcare revolution.
+For Minority Mental Health Awareness Month, take a behind-the-scenes look at just a few of the many ways Johnson & Johnson is spearheading this mental healthcare revolution.